 What is the point of doing a PGCE if I am already working in a school?

 - A doctor does not simply learn to recognise symptoms and the best-known response to those symptoms.
 He/she knows the deeper causes of each illness and the way such illness might impact different people.
 In the same way, a teacher should know the deeper theoretical background to different teaching strategies, such as mixed ability teaching or differentiation, something which will enable them to teach with professional confidence.
 To achieve this they need to read and evaluate recent research and texts.

 - Although part of a teacher’s ability depends on their subject knowledge and force of personality, there are specific skills (the ‘craft of the classroom’) that need to be grasped if they are to be truly effective.
 All teachers, for example, need to know about pupils with special needs.
 All need to know about the most effective ways of maintaining good behaviour.
 All should know about the best ways of ensuring pupils capture what you are teaching them in their long-term memories.

 - Having taken the trouble to gain this qualification will show your employer and future employers that you are a serious, professional employee.

 The PGCE is a 37-week school-based course, during which time you will work under the guidance of a mentor and receive weekly tutorials to review progress and set targets.
 It is available in most subjects and to all age levels.
-There are three residentials (nine days overall) to attend and these are supplemented by a weekly programme on the University’s Online Resources.
-You will be assigned a University tutor who visits once per term to assess your progress and guide your development.
+There are four courses (nine days overall) to attend and these are supplemented by a weekly programme on the University’s online resources.
+You will be assigned a university tutor who visits once per term to assess your progress and guide your development.
 You will be assessed by both your mentor and your tutor and there are three assignments to complete.

 Your subject specialism